 The last three days of the nine-day Navratri festival is observed as Saraswati Puja by many Hindu communities especially in western and southern parts of

 .
 Goddess Saraswathi, the Hindu Goddess of Knowledge and Learning, is worshipped during the period.
-Saraswati Puja 2016 during Navratri begins on October 9 and ends October 11 in most places especially in South India.
+Saraswati Puja 2017 during Navratri begins on September 28 and ends on September 30 in most places especially in South India.
 India

 Different Hindu communities have different method of propitiating and worshipping Goddess Saraswati during Navratri.